GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 * Sterling touches 2016 high, European shares climb

-* Some caution remains as UK voters closely divided (Updates market activity, adds investor quote)
+* Some caution remains as UK voters closely divided (Updates with early U.S. market activity, changes dateline, previous LONDON)

 By Edward Krudy